AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ---
-title: Best practices for naming reports and elements in Magento BI
+title: Best practices for naming reports and elements in MBI
 zendesk_id: 360016505772
 ---

-Before you get started building in Magento BI, we want to share some of our secrets to success.
-Knowing how to create metrics, filters, and so on is important, but all that work will be for naught if you can’t find what you need or if there’s any ambiguity.
+Before you get started building in MBI, we want to share some of our secrets to success.
+Knowing how to create metrics, filters, and so on is important, but all that work will be for naught if you can't find what you need or if there's any ambiguity.

 ## Why is nomenclature important? {#why}

-The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your Magento BI account.
+The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your MBI account.
 When naming these features, we like to keep in mind the three Cs:

 * **CLARITY** - So you can tell at a glance what a report is showing, what a metric does, and so on.
 * **CONSISTENCY** - So that you (and our support team!) can easily find and understand elements and reports in your account.
-* **CREDIBILITY** - In order to inspire and empower other data-driven Magento BI users, you need to instill confidence in how they understand and use the data!
+* **CREDIBILITY** - In order to inspire and empower other data-driven MBI users, you need to instill confidence in how they understand and use the data!

 Read on for our tried and true nomenclature tips!